KaivalyaC/kNN_Vs_Logistic_regression/README.md

   <li>Where as the third project is creating a loan approval automation.</li>
 </ui>
 <br>
-All the three datasets are alredy pretty much cleaned up, thus the main focus of this project is compairing the kNN and Logistic regression models.
+All the three datasets are already pretty much cleaned up, thus the main focus of this project is comparing the kNN and Logistic regression models.
 Datasets are received in CIS 508: Data Mining class (ASU-MSBA)<br><br>

 * [1.
 Classification Models](#classification-models)
 * [2.
 Performance Evaluation](#performance-evaluation)